Raj0527/Terraform/README.md

 2. Apply the configuration.

 ### Task 2: Using Functions
-I experimented with various functions, such as `length`, `lower`, and `join`, to modify and manage data within my configuration.
+Experimented with various functions, such as `length`, `lower`, and `join`, to modify and manage data within my configuration.
 These functions helped optimize configurations and manage string manipulation.

 1. Create instances with mapped AMI values and variable-based tags.

 ### Task 3: Using Data Sources
-I implemented data sources to retrieve information about existing AWS resources, such as AMIs and VPCs.
+Implemented data sources to retrieve information about existing AWS resources, such as AMIs and VPCs.
 This setup allowed me to reference these resources without manually defining them.

 1. Fetch AMI dynamically using `data` block and launch an instance.

 ## Project 5: Remote State using Amazon S3

-To enable shared state management, I configured Terraform to store its state file in an Amazon S3 bucket.
+To enable shared state management, Configuring Terraform to store its state file in an Amazon S3 bucket.

 ### Task 1: Creating an S3 Bucket
-I created a new S3 bucket dedicated to storing Terraform state files, enabling centralized state management for my infrastructure deployments.
+Creating a new S3 bucket dedicated to storing Terraform state files, enabling centralized state management for infrastructure deployments.

 1. Create an S3 bucket with ACLs enabled and versioning.

 ### Task 2: Configuring Remote State
-I modified my Terraform configuration to use the S3 bucket as the remote state backend, ensuring that state data is securely stored and accessible for future deployments or collaboration.
+Modify my Terraform configuration to use the S3 bucket as the remote state backend, ensuring that state data is securely stored and accessible for future deployments or collaboration.

 1. Set up backend configuration (`backend.tf`) to store state files in S3.
 2. Initialize and apply: